 Tip: pop into the Volksgarten for two bonus treats: the small Theseus Temple (looks lovely at night) and the quiet memorial to Empress Elisabeth (which even many Viennese have forgotten about)

-Continue past Parliament to reach another more conventional park (the Rathauspark) and city hall: the neogothic 1883 Rathaus, whose tower peeks through the trees as you approach.
+Continue past Parliament to reach another more conventional park (the Rathauspark) and city hall: the neogothic 1883 Rathaus, whose central tower peeks through the trees as you approach.

 Always keep on eye on the square (the Rathausplatz) in front of the Rathaus.
 This location often hosts big events, such as an open-air film festival through summer, the huge Christkindlmarkt Christmas market (no prizes for guessing when this takes place), and an ice skating extravaganza in late winter.